kiyoya/kiyoya.github.io/index.md

-## Kiyohiro YAMAGUCHI
+## Kiyohiro YAMAGUCHI (山口 清弘)

-Software Engineer at Google since 2012.
+Tokyo-based Software Engineer at Google since 2012.

-Expertise in backends (C++, Java), web applications (TypeScript, Python), and server management (Gentoo) including container orchestration (Kubernetes, Docker).
+Expertise in backends (C++, Java), web applications (TypeScript, Python), and container orchestration (Kubernetes, Docker).

 Master of Information Science and Technology, The University of Tokyo, 2012.